-D. Much ink will be spilled on the importance of two, versus three, versus four rate increases this year and subplots regarding our balance sheet policy.
+- In my view, slow removal of accommodation by the FOMC is necessary to boost inflation and symmetrically achieve our 2 percent inflation goal in a timely fashion.
+We also have to assure the public that we are concerned about the current challenges to our inflation objective and that we are not overly conservative central bankers who view our inflation target as a ceiling. - 2.
+Furthermore, given that we may be facing more elevated ZLB risks for some time, risk-management considerations argue for tilting toward accommodative policies that help reduce the odds of returning to the ZLB. - E. Much ink will be spilled on the importance of the exact number of rate increases we'll see this year and on various subplots regarding our balance sheet policy.
 I don't want to get hung up over small differences.
 Ultimately, our exact actions will appropriately be driven by how events transpire to influence the outlook for achieving our policy goals.
 This steadfast adherence to meeting the Federal Reserve's mandated objectives will be the overarching determinant of monetary policy.